≡ Menu

 Name

-Kiala Givehand is a Right-Brain Business Plan® licensed facilitator located in Florida.
-She’s the June guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.
-Plus, if Kiala resonates with you CLICK HERE for a COMPLIMENTARY Discovery Session with Kiala and get the help you need to move your business forward.
+Karen Friedland is a Right-Brain Business Plan® licensed facilitator based in New York.
+She’s the February guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.
+Plus, check out Karen’s free gift 15 Great Apps For Artistic Solopreneurs.

 Business Plan Spotlight